Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-A potential risk in selecting LODE coefficients that are fine-tuned to capture electrostatic behavior is that they will be less flexible in describing other long-range interactions.
-To address this issue, we generalize the LODE construction to arbitrary $1/r^p$ interactions.
-From an implementation perspective, this is a straightforward change, that amounts to the application of a different reciprocal-space transformation when going from $\rho$ to $V^{(p)}$.
-There are however several subtleties that need to be considered.
+A potential risk in previous LODE implementations \cite{grisafi_incorporating_2019,grisafi_multi-scale_2021}, that are fine-tuned to capture electrostatic behavior, is that they will be less flexible in describing other long-range interactions.
+To address this issue, we generalize the LODE construction to arbitrary $1/r^p$ interactions, leading to a $p$-dependent family of potentials $V^{(p)}$.
+While conceptually straightforwad, this change does come with several subtleties.
 First, a key ingredient to obtain well defined coefficients in the Coulombic case was the use of Gaussian charge densities rather than point charges to remove the singularity of $1/r$ at the origin.
-For $p \geq 3$, the divergence as $r\rightarrow 0$ becomes so strong that even using a Gaussian smearing, the resulting potential is still singular, requiring specialized methods for general $p$ \cite{nijboer_calculation_1957, williams_accelerated_1971, williams_accelerated_1989}.
-The second difference is that the multipole expansion for a $1/r^p$ potential with $p\neq 1$ contains several extra terms that do not appear in the Coulombic case.
-Despite these extra complications, all results can still be translated to the general case with suitable modifications, and are discussed in the SI.
+For $p \geq 3$, the divergence as $r\rightarrow 0$ becomes so strong that even using a Gaussian smearing, the resulting potential is still singular.
+Thus, a family of effective potentials parametrized by $p$ and having the correct $1/r^p$ behavior for large distances is used instead of the bare form\cite{nijboer_calculation_1957, williams_accelerated_1971, williams_accelerated_1989}.
+The second difference is that the multipole expansion for a $1/r^p$ potential with $p\neq 1$ contains several terms that do not appear in the Coulombic case.
+Despite these additional complications, all results can still be translated to the general case with suitable modifications.
+Both of these subtleties are discussed in \autoref{si-sec:density_contribution} in the Supporting Information.
+While these results apply to interactions that can be treated as pair potentials, the LODE framework can also describe a wide range of LR many-body interactions beyond pair potentials by combining multiple LODE coefficients to generate higher order invariants.
+This approach, which we discuss in more detail in \autoref{si-sec:manybody}, leads to the LR analogue of systematic body-order expansions used in methods based on atom-centered density correlations\cite{will+19jcp}, including ACE \cite{drautz_atomic_2019} or NICE \cite{niga+20jcp}.